GrammaticalFramework/atom-language-gf/README.md

-# Grammatical Framework language support in Atom
+# Grammatical Framework support in Atom

 Adds syntax highlighting for GF grammar files in Atom.